Sabhari-CEG/Advanced-Obstacle-Detection-and-Trajectory-Planning-for-Autonomous-Flying-Robots/README.md

 - ## SYNTHIA Dataset

-I utilized the [SYNTHIA dataset](https://www.kaggle.com/datasets/tzokas027/synthia) for training and testing our model.
+I utilized the [SYNTHIA dataset](https://www.kaggle.com/datasets/tzokas027/synthia) for training and testing my model.
 This dataset is known for its synthetic images that provide detailed annotations for various urban scenes.

 ### Structure